edes33/edes33.github.io/index.md

 - E-7 Life Cycle Cost Estimate (*Due to the nature of this work, I cannot attach files or include specifics*)
   - Conducted research on analogous systems, performed various **data collection** tasks to compile messy data spanning 20 years into a clean and consolidated Excel workbook, **normalized data** by quantity and year, and provided workbook to teammates in order to expedite future data collection tasks.
   - Derived multiple **learning curves** from historical data on an analogous aircraft.
 Implemented learning curves in E-7 production cost model.
-  - Performed **sensitivity analysis** on input variables in order to provide Program Management with opportunities for cost savings.
+  - Performed **sensitivity analysis** on input variables in order to provide Program Management with opportunities for cost savings as well as risk areas that will drive cost if not controlled.

 ---